turingschool/backend-curriculum-site/module2/success/guidelines_and_expectations.md

 ##  Tardiness

 Class begins at 9am and after lunch at 1pm (always check the calendar for more detailed schedule information).
-Plan to be ready for instruction, in your classroom, at that time.
+Plan to be ready for instruction, in your classroom, BEFORE that time.
 If you are running late to class, let your instructors know.

 #### Why?